NalyyLiu/INF2167/README.md

 ---

-# Research Question
+# Research Questions

-How does government healthcare expenditure relate to life expectancy across countries between 2007 and 2017?
+**RQ1:** How is government health expenditure associated with life expectancy across countries from 2007 to 2017?

+**RQ2:** Does the relationship between government healthcare expenditure and life expectancy remain after accounting for GDP per capita, regional differences, and changes over time?

 ---